 Liver transplant patients will also have to spend a considerable time in the hospital and under medical surveillance, and this can increase the cost of the procedure as well.

-In this article, we aimed to let you know about the costs of liver transplant of all over the world, in order you to compare and as well as to take into consideration.
+In this article, we aimed to let you know about the costs of liver transplants of all over the world, in the order for you to compare and as well as to take into consideration.

 The average cost of a liver transplant includes: